img-api/img-api/STRUCTURE.md

     run_test.sh

 ## DATA STORAGE
-    - We use MongoDB as our database
+    We use MongoDB as our database
     Collections definitions TBD

+## MICROSERVICES
+    Website runs services on demand, it queries offline services with jobs to perform the different image processing tasks.
+    Those jobs will be processed by shell or python commands.

+    They will use a REDIS server for this purpose.